ZiqiaoZhang/FraGAT/readme.md

 # FraGAT package

-The version of the FraGAT model that will be published on Github.
+The version of the FraGAT model。